kashikarocks/Customer_Segmentation_Project/README.md

 RFM analysis is a customer segmentation technique that is used to identify groups of customers based on their purchasing behavior.
 RFM stands for Recency, Frequency, and Monetary Value.

 Objective
 Complete RFM customer segmentation Analysis of AdventureWorks Cycle and Export the Dataset for future analysis.
+Tools used for this project are SQLServer, Python, PowerBI

 File	Description